PhalanxHead/i3-gaps_MintInstaller/README.md

 4. The "MyConfigs" section just installs the bare elements of my configs, without my key rebindings.
 A version with key rebindings has been included but isn't installed by default because I assume someone is going to run this without reading everything and then get confused with some of my key commands, just like I did when I first tried one of these automatic installers.

 ## Attributions
 Obviously a bunch of this code comes from Erik Dubois' installer, notably in the "core" section.
 The included photo is a stock image from Linux Mint, and I'm assuming users will replace this almost immediately.
+All other attribution can be found in-code if relevant.